 Ensuring allergen ingredients remain identifiable.

-Cateringstaff will have a full list of allergens and will avoid using them within the menu where possible.
+Catering company and midday staff will have a full list of allergens and will avoid using them within the menu where possible.

 Where meals include allergens or traces of allergens, staff will use clear and fully visible labels, in line with this policy, to denote the allergens of which consumers should be aware.